12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 Answer

-Lal Bahadur Shastri coined the famous slogan 'Jai Jawan Jai Kisan' (Hail the Soldier, Hail the Farmer).
+Lal Bahadur Shastri coined the famous slogan ‘Jai Jawan Jai Kisan’.

 Explanation

-Where did Lal Bahadur Shastri suddenly expire on January 11, 1966?
+In which city did Lal Bahadur Shastri suddenly expire on January 11, 1966, while discussing an agreement to end the war with Pakistan?

 Answer